ltelab/disdrodb/docs/source/data.rst

 .. image:: /static/transfer.png

 Download the DISDRODB metadata archive
 -----------------------------------------

+First travel to the directory where you want to store the data.
-You can clone the disdrodb-data repository with:
+Then clone the disdrodb-data repository with:

 .. code:: bash